Cleric1376/Dawson-Python-Programming/README.md

 each iteration we'll take a random word from the alist, to add in new_list, and delete it from alist so after all iterations our alist will be empty and condition of While loop will become False

+Chapter 5, task 1(second version)
+solved with a For Loop, indexing, and an append method feature that adds new item to the end of list each iteration we'll make a random number which we intend to use as an index number, then we use append method which adds the randomly choosen word from list to the end of list, at the end of the iteration we delete the first randomly choosen word, that's why at the begining of new iteration we have the same number of words in the list